 Local Hub committee recruitment

 The first change we've made as part of One CIOB is the roll-out of new Local and Regional Hubs to support our members' local needs.
 The recruitment process for the Local Hubs in the Europe region is now complete.
 You can access the full results here.
-Our International Hubs will call for applications in February 2017, with elections in May.
+Our International Hubs are now calling for applications, with elections in May.
 You can find out more about committee roles and how to apply here.

 We ran a series of roadshows at 17 locations across the UK and Ireland during 2016.
 We also ran three webinars, with many of our international members joining in.
 Over 400 people attended, 200 logged on and so far 440 have viewed the webinars.